Mtendekuyokwa19/AdminDashboard/README.md

  ## Motivation 🧠
  The core motivation was managing and practicinf a new tool,grid.
 Even though this is not corpate sized project I've learnt and practiced a very essential tool.

- Inspiration also came from the catholic saints, even though the information might be inaccurate.
+ Inspiration also came from the catholic saints, even though the information on the dashboardn might be inaccurate.

  ## Credits 🤝